jtakayama/makahiki/install/redhat_readme.txt

 This script should be run only a single time in production scenarios, because any subsequent configuration modifications will be lost if install.py is invoked with --initialize_instance again.
-Use the --update_instance option (discussed in Section 7 of this document) to update source code without losing subsequent configuration actions.
+Use the --update_instance option (discussed in Section 2.1.9, below) to update source code without losing subsequent configuration actions.

 The script initializes the Makahiki database and populates it with default